enkidevs/curriculum/General/Data Structures and Algorithms/kruskals-algorithm.md

 Because the algorithm chooses the lowest-weight edge first, it is considered a *greedy algorithm*.

-Having these two data structures, the algorithm comes down to extracting the *cheapest* edge from the graph and adding it to the forest, combining two trees, if and only if it *does not* create a cycle (property of trees).
+Having these two data structures, the algorithm comes down to extracting the *cheapest* edge from the graph and adding it to the forest, combining two trees, if and only if it *does not* create a cycle[1].

 The algorithm terminates when the forest becomes a spanning tree of the graph.